Hollywood Boulevard Commercial and Entertainment District: Non-contributing properties

 Most of the district's non-contributing properties are unnamed storefronts, but there are several historic and/or otherwise notable buildings as well.
 Most notable is Garden Court Apartments (1916), which was to be listed as a contributing property before an attempted demolition damaged the building.
-Other notable non-contributing properties include Alexanders (1917), Artisan Patio (1918), Sardi's (1923), Vine Street Theater (1923), Old Post Office (1925), Vogue Theater (1935), and the Gitelson (1919), Palmer II (1921), and Laemmle (1932) buildings.
-Additionally, Woolworth, which the listing incorrectly cites as having been constructed in 1927 when it was actually constructed in 1910, was also listed as a non-contributing property.
-Of these buildings, Garden Court Apartments, Laemmle Building, and the Old Post Office have been demolished.
+Other notable non-contributing properties include Los Angeles Historic Cultural Monument-listed Artisan Patio (1918) as well as Palmer II (1921), Sardi's (1923), Vine Street Theater (1923), Old Post Office (1925), Laemmle Building (1932), and Vogue Theater (1935).
+Additionally, Woolworth Building, which the listing incorrectly cites as having been constructed in 1927 when it was actually constructed in 1910, was also listed as a non-contributing property.
+Of these buildings, Garden Court Apartments, Laemmle Building, and Old Post Office have been demolished.

 Unlisted properties

 The district contains several notable unlisted properties as well.
 Most are unlisted because they were built after the district was designated, but a few were built before.
 Most notably, Iris Theatre, while not listed, was mentioned in the listing as one of the theaters that "created an aura of fantasy for the population of the area — and satisfied the tourists in search of "Hollywood" as well."
-It is not clear whether this statement refers to the former Iris Theatre (1914) that no longer stands or Fox Theater (1918), which was known as Iris Theatre from 1918 to 1968.
+This statement may refer to the former Iris Theatre (1914) that no longer stands or Fox Theater (1918), which was known as Iris Theatre from 1918 to 1968.

-Other notable non-listed properties in the district include Ritz Theatre (1940), Dolby Theatre (2001), Hollywood and Highland Center (2001), Madame Tussauds Hollywood (2009), and W Hollywood (2010).
+Other notable non-listed properties in the district include Ritz Theatre (1940), Dolby Theatre (2001), Ovation Hollywood (2001), Madame Tussauds Hollywood (2009), and W Hollywood (2010).